 - Don’t forget to include time watching tv or social media.
 Both can be huge time drains.

-- I suggest tracking several days or even a full work week in order to get a good idea of where your time goes.
+- I suggest tracking 5-7 full days in order to get a good idea of where your time goes.
+However, they don’t have to be consecutive days.

 - After your time audit is done, divide up your activities into categories.
 You can make them general, such as: Work; Home; Fun.
 Or you can get really detailed and divide them up further: Phone calls; Work projects; Social media; Meal prep; Cleaning; etc. There is no right or wrong as long as you can see how much time is spent in each category.